MWRA's Drinking Water Test Results

 How Your Water Is Treated

 The water you drink is treated at the John J. Carroll Water Treatment Plant in Marlborough.
 The first treatment step is disinfection of reservoir water.
-MWRA’s licensed treatment operators carefully add measured doses of ozone gas bubbles, produced from pure oxygen gas, to the water to kill any pathogens (germs) that may be present in the water.
+MWRA’s licensed treatment operators carefully add measured doses of ozone gas bubbles to the water to kill any pathogens (germs) that may be present in the water.
 Fluoride is then added to reduce cavities.
 Next, the water chemistry is adjusted to reduce corrosion of lead and copper from home plumbing.
 Last, we add mono-chloramine, a mild and long-lasting disinfectant combining chlorine and ammonia, which protects the water while it is in the local pipelines.

-Since its start in 1985, MWRA and our community partners have made improvements to the entire water system: from the watersheds, to the aqueducts and tunnels, to treatment plants and MWRA and local pipelines.
+2010 marked the 25th anniversary of the MWRA.
+In that time, MWRA and our community partners have made improvements to the entire water system: from the watersheds, to the aqueducts and tunnels, to treatment plants and to MWRA and local pipelines.
 These are the largest investments in the water system since the 1930s.
-MWRA and our community partners continue to make the necessary investments to maintain and upgrade our facilities including improved disinfection and new storage tanks.
+MWRA and our community partners continue to make the necessary investments to maintain and upgrade our facilities.
+Take a look at our 25th Anniversary Report [PDF] on mwra.com.

 Test Results - After Treatment

 EPA and state regulations require many water quality tests after treatment to check the water you are drinking.
-MWRA conducts hundreds of thousands of tests per year on over 120 contaminants (a complete list is available on www.mwra.com.).
-Details about 2011 test results are in the table below.
+MWRA conducts tens of thousands of tests per year on over 120 contaminants.
+A complete list is available on mwra.com.
+For results on your local water supply, please see your community's letter.
+The only contaminants found are listed below, and all levels met EPA's standards.
 The bottom line is that the water quality is excellent.

 Tests in Community Pipes